open-telemetry/opentelemetry-specification/oteps/0092-logs-vision.md

 over time maintainers reserve the right to add, modify, and remove items from this document.

-(The content in this proposal is a starting point for discussion.
-I believe it is important for us to collectively come up with such vision.
-I am posting this PR largely to open the discussion.
-Comments, thoughts and opinions are highly welcome!)

 This document uses vocabulary introduced in https://github.com/open-telemetry/oteps/pull/91.

 ### First-class Citizen